 Yes, the typical atheist desperately needs more metaphysical clarity, but it is no special faith that leads her to think the evidence of experience and of the scientific method’s power point her to materialism, naturalism, and empiricism.
 She likely suffers no doubt at all in these positions and, so, even feels no need to exercise any willful faith—either implicitly or explicitly.

 3. It should also be noted that some positions are based on no argument at all and yet are not “faith positions”.
 We believe many things our senses tell us without any argument at all but we are justified in doing so because of their great reliability which would argue in their favor in specific cases if we were ever called upon to give an explicit case for some particular thing they tell us.
 Many atheists trust their naturalism and empiricism with the reflexiveness with which they trust their senses.
 If they never see any reason not to trust in these things, why would they ever doubt them?
-A metaphysician might see need to create doubt in them but if they do not have any doubt, again, they do not need any act of faith.
+A metaphysician might see need to create doubt in them but if they do not have any doubt, again, they do not need any act of faith.4.
+Eric seems to argue that lest we be charged with faith we must all adopt the best supported metaphysical theories even if they are still only highly speculative given the current state of affairs in knowledge and only even known to be the best metaphysical theories by a small handful of technical philospohers.
+On Eric’s reading, a naturalist who infers from no experience of the supernatural to no existence of anything outside the natural is a person of faith but at the same time someone strongly adopts a highly speculative metaphysical belief only 20% likely (but still more likely than all other possibilities) is not having a faith position.
+This strikes me as backwards, or at least an overreach on his part.

 A skeptical agnostic about metaphysics might say, “I refrain from speculative metaphysical beliefs because even the best supported ones are too insufficiently supported to warrant any strength of belief.
 It is inappropriate to believe any more than 20% in a belief which is only 20% likely to be true, even if it is the most likely true belief available.
 Especially when nothing of practical importance hinges on the belief in question.
 Speculative hypotheses may be adopted provisionally to be tested without being believed.
 And pragmatically useful, possibly true beliefs may be adopted for their practical value.
 But otherwise belief should be strictly proportioned only to evidence.”